stonephoenix/SQL/README.md

 Deplicate, delete duplicate, NOT IN or JOIN
 Not Exist, LEFT JOIN instead of NOT IN
 Increasing number, ID shifted by 1
+### Row Count
+Rank
+Largest in each group
+Top 3 in each group
+find numbers appear at least three times consecutively
+Cancellation Rate